 To be eligible for application, a student must meet the following criteria:

-- Minimum GPA of 3.2/4.00 required for BS/MS in Agricultural Engineering and BS/MS in Biological Systems Engineering
+- Minimum GPA of 3.2/4.00 required for BS/MS in Agricultural Engineering/Agricultural and Biosystems Engineering and BS/MS in Biological Systems Engineering/Agricultural and Biosystems Engineering

-- Minimum GPA of 3.0/4.00 required for BS/MS in Agricultural Systems Technology/Industrial and Agricultural Technology and Industrial Technology/Industrial and Agricultural Technology
+- Minimum GPA of 3.0/4.00 (3.2 two semesters prior) required for BS/MS in Agricultural Systems Technology/Industrial and Agricultural Technology and Industrial Technology/Industrial and Agricultural Technology

 - Be within two semesters of graduation